 Managing Editor, Writer, and WordPress Consultant, American News X, 2016-2017

-- Produced, edited, curated, and shared engaging, relevant, accurate, and timely content on 13 Facebook pages for a news and politics blog start-up with 600,000 page views per month.
+- Produced, edited, curated, and shared engaging, relevant, accurate, and timely content on a network of 13 Facebook pages for a news and politics blog start-up with 600,000 page views per month.

 - Ensured articles had strong titles, eye-catching images, compelling ledes and summaries, and high SEO scores.

-- Oversaw major website upgrade using the MH Magazine theme for WordPress and specialized plugins for SEO, social media, payments, advertising, responsive design, and customized visual elements.
+- Oversaw major website upgrade with two coworkers, using the MH Magazine theme for WordPress and specialized plugins for SEO, social media, payments, advertising, responsive design, and customized visual elements.

 - Created a writers’ guide and tutorial for editorial standards and requirements, styles (modified AP), sourcing and formatting images, SEO, and WordPress basics.

 - Analyzed statistics from Google Analytics, AdSense, Facebook, and WordPress to increase traffic, rates per mille (RPM), engagement, and search rankings.

 We started out on a shoestring with a free WordPress theme and a fairly basic web account.
 But, less than one year later — with our traffic and Facebook engagement exploding — we needed to level up.
 For starters, we needed to migrate the entire site to a bigger and faster server.
 Because over 60 percent of our users browsed our site on their smartphones, we had to get more mobile-friendly.
 Since American News X also needed a cleaner and more user-friendly design we switched to MH Magazine, a more high-end theme.

 It took two weeks and two of my colleagues and me — plus a consultant — to do the revamp.
 Although it was a lot of work, we managed to do it fairly smoothly, with only minimal interruptions to our writers.